 This isn’t just something MetCredit and I can do.
 I encourage YOU to consider making a regular donation in support of kids who otherwise will not be able to experience the lifelong value of sports.

-As we all continue venturing out from our COVID-19 cocoons, it is most important that kids have safe, productive activities—even if their parents lack the means to provide organized sports without assistance.
+As we all continue to juggle economically challenging times, it is most important that kids have safe, productive activities—even if their parents lack the means to provide organized sports without assistance.

 ESPECIALLY in those cases.
 If you are serious about the next generation’s success and proactively keeping crime and drug overdose rates low, this is an opportunity to make a very tangible difference.
 Kids in sport have an outlet, a routine, positive social connections, motivation—and hope.